 I only wear white and black, drink way too much coffee and consume a lot of garlic.
 Need more info and/or wanna start something meaningful?
 Read my bio or reach out! _______

-Elijah McKinnon is a marketing maven, cultural producer, artist, and activist.
-In addition to serving as the Founder and Director of People Who Care --- an independent consultancy that works exclusively with Chicago-based nonprofits and grassroots initiatives such as AIDS Foundation of Chicago, Northwestern University, The Inconvenience, Rebuild Foundation, Links Hall and many more -- they are also actively involved in Chicago's queer, creative and philanthropic communities.
+Elijah McKinnon is a marketing maven, cultural producer and artivist.
+In addition to serving as the Founder and Director of People Who Care --- an independent consultancy that works exclusively with nonprofits and grassroots initiatives such as AIDS Foundation of Chicago, Northwestern University, The Andy Warhol Foundation, Grindr for Equality, Raúl Anguiano Art Museum, Center for Disease Control and many more -- they are also deeply involved in queer, creative and philanthropic communities around the world.

 They are constantly moving and shaking in an attempt to build meaningful relationships and encourage resource sharing.
-In addition to their professional and artistic credits, Elijah co-produced and starred in Chicago's #PrEP4Love campaign; is the Co-Director of Reunion Chicago, a co-working/event studio prioritized for queer, femmes and people of color located in Humboldt Park; volunteers at Creative Mornings Chicago; serves as the Executive Director and host of Canvas Primer; is the Head of Marketing and Design for Open TV - Beta; and is the current curator in residence at Estudio Teorema in Guadalajara, Mexico.
+In addition to their professional and artistic credits, Elijah co-produced and starred in Chicago's #PrEP4Love campaign; is the Co-Director/Founder of Reunion Chicago, a gallery and project incubator prioritized for queer, femmes and people of color located in Humboldt Park; is the Head of Marketing and Design for Open TV - Beta, a web platform for queer, trans and POC; and is the current curator in residence at Estudio Teorema, a cultural activist gallery and production studio in Guadalajara, Mexico.